 Biopsy - removal of tissue for diagnosis.
 This procedure should be performed during a Laparoscopy to obtain a definite diagnosis of Endometriosis

 Bowel Prep - this is a cleansing of the bowels prior to going into hospital for treatment, so that any treatment can be carried out in safety.
 It involves changing your diet for a day or two before treatment, and you are given various concoctions to purge your system completely.
-It is not a pleasant procedure, but does ensure the best outcome for your surgery to be done in safety and minimize any risk of infection
+It is not a pleasant procedure, but does ensure the best outcome for your surgery to be done in safety and minimise any risk of infection

 This is a typical advice note from a GP/Doctor: